≡ Menu

 Also…

-IF you have a yard, be sure that it has a secure fence in place.
-You see, your Laekenois will have a tendency to wander off now and then, especially when a small animal arouses his curiosity.
-Also, he doesn’t like it too much when other dogs enter your property, and if this happens, it could lead to aggressive behavior.
+If you have a yard, ensure it has a secure fence.
+You see, your Laekenois will wander off now and then, especially when a small animal arouses his curiosity.
+Also, he doesn’t like it when other dogs enter your property; if this happens, it could lead to aggressive behavior.
+So, for your peace of mind, fence the yard!

-You can make sure that your dog does not suffer from any of these defects by asking the breeders for proof of DNA testing.
+The Belgian Laekenois is a healthy dog, but he can also have health problems like humans.
+Most of these health issues are hereditary by nature.
+You can ensure your dog does not suffer from these defects by asking the breeders for proof of DNA testing.
 Ask the breeder for the following certifications:

-Also be sure to watch out for…
+Also, be sure to watch out for…

-Since you’re taking the time to determine what dog might be right for you, we would also encourage you to take a moment and see what it might cost to purchase a pet insurance policy.
+Which Belgian Laekenois can be prone to developing?
+Lastly, since you’re taking the time to determine what dog might be right for you, we would also encourage you to take a moment and see what it might cost to purchase a pet insurance policy.

 This way…

-Now will a pet insurance policy be right for everyone?
+Now, will a pet insurance policy be suitable for everyone?

 We are interested in this type of dog